dauwhe/wpub-explainer/README.md

 ## Introduction

+> is the goal of this group to make a new packaging format for specialist book reading software and devices, or is it to obtain first class support for missing book-related features in the web platform as a whole?

 What is a web publication?
 A web publication is not a single thing, but rather a loose collection of behaviors which, taken together, make it easier for users to read long, possibly complex documents.

 Two things make web publications different from the “ordinary” web we know and love.
 One is that a web publication may consist of multiple resources that form a logical whole.
 Moby-Dick could consist of 136 HTML files in a specified order, but it’s still a single work.
 So searching should search all 136 chapters.